 On the top (1) you can find the basic repair details.
 Next to that you can find a print all button (A).
 This will allow to print / export as PDF all reports linked to that repair.
 Below (2) you can find the list of potential reports linked to that repair.
-You can also opt to print individual reports by clicking on the pint option behind the listed report (B).
+You can also opt to print individual reports by clicking on the pint option next to the listed report (B).

 Notes:

-Once a report is already submitted, this print option will disappear.
+Once a report has already been submitted, this print option will disappear.

-In case there is only 1 potential report the system will immediately open that report and this overview screen is not shown.
+In case there is only 1 potential report the system will immediately open that report and this overview screen will not be shown.

 Report screen